 The Food Safety Modernization Act (FSMA) requires FDA-regulated food and beverage facilities to have at least one Preventive Controls Qualified Individual (PCQI).
 A FSMA PCQI must have successfully completed the FDA-recognized training program, provided by the Food Safety Preventive Controls Alliance (FSPCA).
 Or, the individual must have ample job experience to qualify.
 For many food and beverage facilities, there is still some uncertainty in terms of how to determine how a prospective PCQI can qualify.
-We take a closer look at this question and provide some additional details on the regulation here.
+Here, we take a closer look at what a FSMA PCQI is and what their responsibilities are.

 Are You PCQI Eligible?